 - Finances.
 This requires a person to understand the concept of money, pay bills on time, and keep their spending under control.

 - Shopping and meal prep.
-Not only must a person feed themselves, they must also plan their meals, find the right ingredients, and combine those ingredients into a meal in order to live on their own.
+Not only must a person feed themselves, but they must also plan their meals, find the right ingredients, and combine those ingredients into a meal in order to live on their own.

 These activities can be hard to relearn, especially if the brain injury damaged your frontal lobe and caused executive dysfunction.